augcos/StarNotary/README.md

 # Decentralized Star Notary Service Project
 ## Introduction
 This code is part of the Decentralized Star Notary Service Project for the Blockchain Developer Nanodegree by Udacity.
 The goal of this project is to implement a notary sistem to create, track and exchange ERC721 tokens on the ethereum network.
-For this project, an ERC-721 token was created
+For this project, a custom ERC-721 token called The Coolest Token (TCT) was implemented and deployed to the Rinkeby testnet.

 ## Development
 The project vas developed using the following software: